-On December 22, 2017, Public Law 115-97, commonly referred to as the Tax Cuts and Jobs Act (the 2017 Act), was signed into law.
-The legislation includes extensive changes to the international tax regime.
-The 2017 Act requires a deemed repatriation of post-1986 undistributed foreign earnings and profits.
-The deemed repatriation resulted in a provisional \$327.4 million tax obligation.
-The one-time transition tax liability will be payable in eight annual installments, as outlined in the contractual obligations table below.
+The 2017 Act, which was signed into law on December 22, 2017, included extensive changes to the international tax regime.
+The 2017 Act required a deemed repatriation of post-1986 undistributed foreign earnings and profits.
+The deemed repatriation resulted in a \$270.5 million tax obligation as of December 31, 2018.
+The one-time transition tax liability, as adjusted, is payable in seven remaining annual installments, as outlined in the contractual obligations table below.
 See Note 16 to the "Consolidated Financial Statements" for additional information about the one-time transition tax.